 (Create separate landing pages for each service your business provides)

 Many businesses make the costly mistake of lumping all of their services in one page.
 If you want to, you can have a main ‘Services’ page which lists all of your services with links from each service pointing to their own separate page for more details.

 You will need to create and content to every page you plan to have on your website as well as create and publish new content on a regular basis to attract visitors, educate prospects, train clients, etc.

 Ideally, your web content plan and content marketing strategy should be defined at the digital business planning stage before your website even gets built.

 To learn more about the planning process we recommend for keeping your website and web content organized as your business grows, see this tutorial:

-Tip #1: Your “Static” Website Pages
+Tip #1: Your “Fixed” Website Pages

-- Content for your “About Us” page.
+- “About Us” page content.